GayathriElupula/Basic_Portfolio/README.md

 - Add your own projects to the Projects section
 - Modify colors and styles in the CSS file to match your personal brand

-## Credits

-Created by [Prayush Adhikari]

-Feel free to use and modify this template for your personal portfolio website.